Clickable arrow icon In this article

 Operating Profit Margin

 Operating Profit Margin helps measure the company’s ability to maintain operating expenses to generate profit before interest expense and tax deduction.
-In other words, the revenue that remains after costs is deducted from net sales.
-A higher ratio indicates that the company is well equipped to pay its fixed costs, interest obligations, handle economic slowdowns and also offer lower prices than its competitors at lower margins.
-Moreover, the company management most frequently uses this to improve profitability by managing its costs.
+In other words, the remaining revenue after costs is deducted from net sales.
+A higher ratio indicates that the company is well equipped to pay its fixed costs and interest obligations, handle economic slowdowns, and offer lower prices than its competitors at lower margins.
+Moreover, the company management most frequently uses this to improve profitability by managing costs.

 Formula